richgieg/RichOS/README.md

 # [The RichOS Project](http://richgieg.com/richos)

-Hello!
-Thanks for stopping by.
 I started this project so I have a playground to exercise my problem solving skills and grow my computer science knowledge.
-I really enjoy writing low-level software like this.
-I'm still learning and I'm not exactly a whiz at it yet, but there's a unique feeling that comes along with knowing my code is the only code running on the CPU.
-Not Windows, not Linux, just RichOS.
-Sure, it's reinventing the wheel... and call me crazy... but I think it's really fun!
+I enjoy writing low-level software like this.
+There's something exciting about having full control over the machine.
+Sure, I'm just reinventing the wheel... but I think it's really fun!

 This project is in its very early stages at this time.
 Here are some points of